Book the Route 66 Exhibit

 Riveting History

-Las Rositas - Riveting History is an hour long documentary by directors Shawna Baca and Katrina Parks which explores the legacy and lives of the Latina women who joined the war effort tackling jobs previously occupied by men that required training, endurance and technical skills.
+Las Rositas - Riveting History is an hour long documentary exploring the legacy and lives of the Latina women who joined the war effort tackling jobs previously occupied by men that required training, endurance and technical skills.
 While the iconic image of "Rosie the Riveter” from a federal ad campaign designed to encourage women to join the war effort features Rosalind P. Walter of Connecticut, the Rosies were a very diverse work force.
-Shawna’s interest in the Riveters was sparked by her grandmother Delores Coronel who worked for Lockheed Martin.
-Katrina has directed and produced documentaries about women’s history in the American West that have been broadcast by American Public Television across the Nation.
-This project is currently in production.
-To see some of the short films we have made with Riveters, please visit our YouTube channel.
-To make a tax deductible donation to the project, please email katrinaparks@mac.com.
-Many thanks to Brandtivity for the beautiful poster image.
+Director Shawna Baca’s interest in the Riveters was sparked by her grandmother Delores Coronel who worked for Lockheed Martin.
+Co-director Katrina Parks brings her experience directing and producing women’s history documentaries to the project.
+This project is currently in production, but you can see our award-winning short film on youtube.